houssem9017/el_maken/README.md

 # El maken

-"El Maken" is an online platform dedicated to showcasing the vibrant activities and rich history of the youth club by the same name.
+"El Maken" is an online platform developed within a span of 12 hours during a hackathon, dedicated to showcasing the vibrant activities and rich history of the youth club bearing the same name.
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install project requirements.